Karsonics/Karsonics/README.md

 - 👀 I’m interested in doing the most random stuff without trying
 - 🌱 I’m currently learning in life rn fr fr
 - 💞️ I’m looking to collaborate in life ;)
-- 📫 How to reach me (you cant im antisocial af)
+- 📫 How to reach me (you can't im antisocial af)
 - 😄 Pronouns: no goffy ahhhh pronouns
 - ⚡ Fun fact: im a huge bleach fan
 - ✨you are my special✨